January 2019 application deadline: Dec. 28

 Writing isn’t as difficult as performing neurosurgery or designing a skyscraper, but the job can seem positively overwhelming.
-Most books require 60,000 to 80,000 words and most theses need somewhere between 40,000 and 150,000 words.
+Most books require 60,000 to 80,000 words, and most theses need somewhere between 40,000 and 150,000 words.
 (I know that’s a super-wide range.
 I don’t make up the rules!
 The length depends on your area of study.
 Most Science theses are at the shorter end.
-History and Education theses tend to be at the longer one.)
+History and Education theses tend to be at the longer end of the range.)

 Some people are smart enough to get the help they need right away.
 Others delay and procrastinate and wait until the deadline becomes a crisis.

-The 5 reasons book & thesis writers often fail
+The 5 reasons book and thesis writers often fail

 Finishing a book or a thesis doesn’t happen to people who have the best ideas.
 Or to people who work the hardest.
 The prize — holding your finished product in your hands — goes to people who manage their time and their emotions the best.